 Selling a House in Poor Condition in Crestwood, MO

-- 1. Houses that are uninhabitable — Sometimes, a house is in such poor shape that it does not provide the basic shelter a home must.
-Examples of unlivable houses include:
+- 1. Houses that you can’t live in — Sometimes, a house is in such bad condition that no one can live in it without the risk of getting sick or hurt.
+Examples of uninhabitable houses include:

-- Serious Fire or water damage
+- Extensive Fire or water damage

 - Black mold

-- Significant foundation issues
+- Extensive foundation issues

 - Termite damage

-- Serious electrical issues
+- Considerable electrical issues

-- Considerable roof damage
+- Significant roof damage

 - Plumbing issues